Studying drama helps you develop as an individual, with a group and also creatively.

 Search for other vocational courses

-You can watch a great series of videos of young people who are working in jobs that use drama on the BBC Bitesize website.
+You can watch some great videos of people who are working in or studying drama on Careerpilot Video Stories.